YeeHo/Glutton/README.md

         [1]. use the low-resolution database - LEVEL3;
         [2]. increase the selected width of the chemical shift distribution.

-        Step5. use the following command to run script:
+        Step5.
+Use the following command to run the Glutton script:

                 python Glutton.py